passbolt/passbolt_api/README.md

 ## Contributing to passbolt

-Please check out CONTRIBUTING.md for more information on how to get involved!
+Please check out the [contributing guide](./CONTRIBUTING.md) for more information on how to get involved!

 ## Reporting a security issue